Guinea1/AnotherScryptCoin/README.md

-Anotherscryptcoin
+AnotherScryptCoin
 =====================================

-What is Anotherscryptcoin?
+What is AnotherScryptCoin?
 ----------------

-Anotherscryptcoin is exactly what it says it is, It's based off of Litecoin and is slightly "faster".
+AnotherScryptCoin is exactly what it says it is, It's based off of Litecoin (source 0.18) and is slightly "faster".
 This is mostly just a fun project.
+Many things likely still say "Litecoin" in docs and other areas.

 License
 -------